 A formal meeting will take place each term between parents/carers, school staff and relevant outside agencies.
 Staff should refer to the Special Educational Needs Policy for information re: setting appropriate targets.

 Identifying and recording incidents

-- Behaviour Log when appropriate, teachers keep records of a child's behaviour on CPOMS so that professionals can build a picture of the needs - Playground Incident Log incidents and consequences are recorded in the incident book.
-This is monitored by the Pastoral Manager
+When appropriate, teachers keep records of a child's behaviour on CPOMS so that professionals can build a picture of the needs

 Recording of strategies for improvement